-A compact disc copy of this Supplemental Environmental Assessment and/or a Notice of Availability was distributed to federal, state, regional and local agencies, and elected officials, as well as interested groups, organizations and individuals, and utilities and service providers.
-In addition, all property owners and occupants within a 500-foot radius of the project limits were provided the Notice of Availability.
+A compact disc copy of this Supplemental Environmental Assessment and/or a Notice of Availability were delivered to federal, state, regional and local agencies, and elected officials, as well as interested groups, organizations and individuals, and utilities and service providers on May 29, 2018.
+In addition, all property owners and occupants within a 500-foot radius of the project limits were provided the Notice of Availability on May 29, 2018.